Canon Yaoundé

 Canon Sportif de Yaoundé, commonly known as Canon Yaoundé, is a Cameroonian professional football club based in the capital city of Yaoundé.
 The club was formed in 1930 and play their games at Stade Ahmadou Ahidjo.
 Their most successful period was in the 1970s and 1980s when they were a dominant force in Cameroonian and African football, winning eight national championships, eight Cameroonian Cups, three African Champions' Cups and one African Cup Winners' Cup.

-They have as arch-rivals Tonnerre Kalara Club (le"TKC") of Yaounde and Union Sportive de Douala all being great pioneers to Cameroonian football and its golden age in African club competitions.
-Canon and Tonnerre form the famous Yaounde derby and hold rich history being that TKC was noted to be a breakaway faction of Canon.
+Their main rivals are Tonnerre Kalara Club (TKC) of Yaoundé and Union Sportive de Douala.
+All three clubs were early participants in Cameroonian football and competed in African club competitions during the 1970s– 1980s.
+Canon and Tonnerre contest the Yaoundé derby.
+TKC was formed as a breakway faction of Canon.
 The team was host to top players like captain Theophile Abega, Jean-Paul Akono future coach of gold medal-winning indomitable lions team at the Sydney 2000 Olympic games.
-The team was absent from top flight national and international football for quite a while due to administrative instability but has been making significant desire for the MTN Elite One title as of the seasons 2020/21& 2021/22 with the recent readjustments made within its administration and finances.
+The team did not compete in top-flight national or international football for several years due to administrative instability.
+After changes to its administration and finance, it competed for the MTN Elite One title in the 2020/21 and 2021/22 seasons.